Derek Betts - District Manager NCSWCD

 Sean started working for Nassau County SWCD in August 2021.
 He has an educational background in Physics with minors in Mathematics and Geography.
-Previously working as a NYS Parks water quality monitor stationed out of Connetquot State Park, and as an intern for the Department of Environmental Conservation’s Region 1 office in Stony Brook.
-Since working for NCSWCD Sean has helped with trail maintenance of Muttontown Preserve, remodeling the website and helping organize educational resources.
-Some of Sean's passions are invasive species management, ecological restoration, reforestation, and the implementation of green infrastructure.
-Future educational goals include Entomology, Mycology, Drone Pilot Certification, GIS, Arborist Certification well as better understanding local ecology to be a better steward of the land.
+Previously working as a water quality monitor for NYS Parks stationed out of Connetquot State Park, and as an intern for the Dept. of Environmental Conservation Region 1 office in Stony Brook.
+Since working for NCSWCD he has worked on maintaining the health of Muttontown Preserve, website design and organizing educational resources.
+Some of Sean's passions are invasive species management, ecological restoration, and the implementation of green infrastructure in urban planning.
+Future educational goals include Entomology, Mycology, Drone Pilot Certification, Geographic Information Systems, Arborist Certification well as better understanding local ecology to be a better steward of the land.

 Tom Parisi - Conservation Technician

 Tom is a Conservation Technician who started working at the NCSWCD in September 2021.
 His educational background includes Sustainability Studies and Geographic Information Systems—recently having earned degrees in both subjects from Hofstra University.
 Before coming to work for the District, Tom worked at the Town of Hempstead Department of Conservation & Waterways as a GIS Technician

 Eric Swenson - Treasurer, Hempstead Harbor Protection Committee